Do you have a disability or health-related need and require accommodations? See Disability Accommodations.

 Complete and include the following:

 - A completed Eligibility Form for Test Takers Whose Primary Language Is Not English.
-This form must be completed each time the test taker registers for PLNE accommodations.

 - Contact your preferred test center to schedule a test appointment and notify the administrator that extended testing time accommodations are being requested.
 ETS will contact you when your request is approved with further directions.